 Natasha has lived and worked in northern Australia for the last 12 years, initially in the Kimberly working on injury prevention initiatives (road safety).
-This followed a move to Cairns where she worked for the Royal Flying Doctor Service (RFDS) for seven years.
+This followed a move to Cairns where she worked for the Royal Flying Doctor Service (RFDS) for 7 years.

-- health promotion initiatives
+- health promotion initiatives;

-- programs transitioning to community control
+- programs transitioning to community control;

-- capacity building projects focused on employment and training
+- capacity building projects focused on employment and training;

-- organizational cultural capacity building
+- organizational cultural capacity building; and

 - mental health services to assist in addressing the health needs of those in rural and remote areas.